ThePoshTux/fmpConfig/README.md

 Download as zip or open with github desktop application If in zip form extract files into empty folder.
 This project provides several mod support modules with the .txt extension.
-To remove modules for mods you don't have, either delete the file for that mod or change the extension.
+To remove modules for mods you don't have, move the modules to the provided disabled folder.
+This allows for easily reenabling modules.
 Run the bat file or .sh file depending upon your system. copy the resultant microblocks.cfg to your games config folder